 A lot of anglers make fishing too complicated.

-To me, this explains how someone with limited experience and skill can catch fish on days, where others are struggling to get a bite.
+To me, this explains how someone with limited experience and skill can catch fish on days when others are struggling to get a bite.
 The longer I’ve been fishing, the more I’m starting to realize that I’ve wasted a lot of time trying to outthink a fish.

 The first mistake I’ve made was eliminating areas that didn’t look good to me.
-The major flaw in that type of thinking was that everything that I’m looking at above the water line, the fish don’t choose a spot based on how it looks, especially from outside of the water.
+A major flaw in that type of thinking is that everything I’m looking at is above the water line.
+The fish don’t choose a spot based on how it looks, especially from outside of the water.

-No reports of any striper action lately but many anglers are reporting good catfishing bite while using clams and anchovies.
+No reports of any striper action, but many anglers are reporting a good catfishing bite while using clams and anchovies.
 Plenty of bluegill have made their way shallow and can be caught easily on small worms.

 New Melones Lake

 Kokanee are primarily being caught on the lake by anglers trolling as deep as 80 feet as the sun gets higher in the day.
-Anglers are trolling Apex Lures and tipping their lures with shoe-peg corn.
+For kokanee, anglers are trolling Apex Lures and tipping their lures with shoe peg corn.

 Bass fishing is good for numbers.
-There is an excellent top-water bite early in the morning and late in the day.
-A lot of small fish are being caught despite the receding water levels.
+There is an excellent topwater bite early in the morning and late in the day.
 Anglers are targeting main lake points with small jigs and plastics as well as isolated islands.
 Fishing the deeper side of the islands seems to be the best, as the fish can be found bunched up.

 Lake Don Pedro

-Kokanee are providing steady action, they are currently holding in some very big schools off Copper Mountain, Oat Hill and Hatch Creek between 70 and 80 feet deep and hitting Pee Wee hootchies, Sockeye Slammers and Glow Marni Bugs in tandem with Vance’s Gold Dodger or U.V.
+Kokanee are providing steady action.
+They are holding in some very big schools off Copper Mountain, Oat Hill and Hatch Creek between 70 and 80 feet deep and hitting Pee Wee hootchies, Sockeye Slammers and Glow Marni Bugs in tandem with Vance's Gold Dodger or U.V.
 Slingblade.